Teenagers. They are a tough crowd.

 For the outdoor movie screen, you don’t necessarily have to buy one.
 You could instead build one and I have put together some instructions on how to do so.
 It will require a little bit of DIY knowledge but should be easy enough providing you have all the correct materials.

-For your choice of media player, most outdoor projectors can accept devices such as DVD players, smartphone, laptops, tablets, and even USB sticks or online streaming services.
+For your choice of media player, most outdoor projectors can accept devices such as DVD players, smartphones, laptops, tablets, and even USB sticks or online streaming services.

 And finally, I mentioned the speakers.